South Africa is known for many things. It has a fascinating history, which has led to a culture unlike any other in the

 If you’ve made it all the way to the bottom of this guide, then you’re clearly someone who loves a good adventure and enjoy fun things to do.

 Still, one adventure you don’t want is an uncomfortable accommodation.
-Even the best-planned vacation can take a sour turn if you’re not happy with your hotel room.
+Even the best-planned vacation or honeymoon in Cape Town can take a sour turn if you’re not happy with your home or hotel room.

 So don’t leave this to chance.
 Search for the perfect self-catering accommodation in South Africa’s Western Cape province using Classic Villas.

 For even more help planning the rest of your trip, you will also love the Luxury Traveler’s Guide to Cape Town and our Cape Town Itinerary Planning Guide.
 If you intend to spend time in Cape Town, these guides are a great help.
 It covers a lot of important details that would be easy to overlook.

 Ready for an adventure?
 Then start planning a trip to South Africa: the adrenaline capital of the world.